 \section{Ethical Considerations}

-As we start from a previously annotated dataset \cite{belay-etal-2025-evaluating}, Emotion intensity annotation, perception, and expression are subjective and nuanced as they are strongly related to sociodemographic aspects (e.g., cultural background, social group, personal experiences, social context).
+As started from a previously published dataset \cite{belay-etal-2025-evaluating}, emotion intensity annotation, perception, and expression are subjective and nuanced as they are strongly related to sociodemographic aspects (e.g., cultural background, social group, personal experiences, social context).
 Thus, we can never truly identify how one is feeling based solely on the given text snippets with absolute certainty.
 We ensure fair and honest analysis while conducting our work ethically and without harming anybody.